-- (a) TITLE OF THE INVENTION. - (b) CROSS-REFERENCE TO RELATED APPLICATIONS. - (c) STATEMENT REGARDING FEDERALLY SPONSORED RESEARCH OR DEVELOPMENT. - (d) THE NAMES OF THE PARTIES TO A JOINT RESEARCH AGREEMENT. - (e) INCORPORATION-BY-REFERENCE OF MATERIAL SUBMITTED ON A COMPACT DISC OR AS A TEXT FILE VIA THE OFFICE ELECTRONIC FILING SYSTEM (EFS-WEB). - (f) STATEMENT REGARDING PRIOR DISCLOSURES BY THE INVENTOR OR A JOINT INVENTOR. - (g) BACKGROUND OF THE INVENTION. - (1) Field of the Invention. - (2) Description of Related Art including information disclosed under 37 CFR 1.97 and 1.98. - (h) BRIEF SUMMARY OF THE INVENTION. - (i) BRIEF DESCRIPTION OF THE SEVERAL VIEWS OF THE DRAWING(S). - (j) DETAILED DESCRIPTION OF THE INVENTION. - (k) CLAIM OR CLAIMS (commencing on a separate sheet). - (l) ABSTRACT OF THE DISCLOSURE (commencing on a separate sheet). - (m) SEQUENCE LISTING.
-(See MPEP § 2422.03 and 37 CFR 1.821-1.825.
-A "Sequence Listing" is required on paper if the application discloses a nucleotide or amino acid sequence as defined in 37 CFR 1.821(a) and if the required "Sequence Listing" is not submitted as an electronic document either on compact disc or as a text file via the Office electronic filing system (EFS-Web.)
+- (a) TITLE OF THE INVENTION. - (b) CROSS-REFERENCE TO RELATED APPLICATIONS. - (c) STATEMENT REGARDING FEDERALLY SPONSORED RESEARCH OR DEVELOPMENT. - (d) THE NAMES OF THE PARTIES TO A JOINT RESEARCH AGREEMENT.

+- (e) INCORPORATION-BY-REFERENCE OF MATERIAL SUBMITTED ON A READ-ONLY OPTICAL DISC, AS A TEXT FILE OR AN XML FILE VIA THE PATENT ELECTRONIC SYSTEM. - (f) STATEMENT REGARDING PRIOR DISCLOSURES BY THE INVENTOR OR A JOINT INVENTOR. - (g) BACKGROUND OF THE INVENTION. - (1) Field of the Invention. - (2) Description of Related Art including information disclosed under $\underline{37\ CFR\ 1.97}$ and $\underline{1.98}$. - (h) BRIEF SUMMARY OF THE INVENTION. - (i) BRIEF DESCRIPTION OF THE SEVERAL VIEWS OF THE DRAWING(S). - (j) DETAILED DESCRIPTION OF THE INVENTION. - (k) CLAIM OR CLAIMS (commencing on a separate sheet). - (l) ABSTRACT OF THE DISCLOSURE (commencing on a separate sheet). - (m) SEQUENCE LISTING.
+(See MPEP § 2422.03 and 37 CFR 1.821-1.825).
+A "Sequence Listing" is required on paper if the application discloses a nucleotide or amino acid sequence as defined in 37 CFR 1.821(a) and if the required "Sequence Listing" is not submitted as an electronic document either on read-only optical disc or as a text file via the patent electronic system.